CoAP: Echo, Request-Tag, and Token Processing

 number must only be used once, an implementation needs to get a new

 nonvolatile memory.
-See ([RFC8613], Appendix B.1.1) for issues and
+See [RFC8613], Appendix B.1.1 for issues and

-solution approaches for writing to nonvolatile memory.
+approaches for writing to nonvolatile memory.

-AES_128_CCM_8).
-If a random unique Echo value is intended, the Echo
+e.g., AES_128_CCM_8).
+If a random unique Echo option value is

 The security provided by the Echo and Request-Tag options depends on